astroprofsmith/intromodern.github.io/_sources/c11electric.md

 Animation of how the charges and fields are affected by changing into a different reference frame.
 The orange dots represent charges spread over a plate of a parallel plate capacitor (the opposite plate is not shown).
-The slider allows you to change the relative velocity between the reference frames.
-The magenta arrow shows the velocity of the plate in that frame.
-The animation cheats, though, by not showing the plate in motion (it would be frustrating to have to chase after it).
+The slider and the magenta arrow are the same as in {numref}`slidecylfig`.
+Also as in {numref}`slidecylfig`, the actual motion of the plate along $x$ is not shown.
 The dots will compress due to length contraction.
 The cyan arrows show the electric field, while the white arrows show the magnetic field.
 The red-green-blue arrows at the center show the x-y-z cartesian axes, in that order.

 ```